tyrnaki/metis_coursework/Text_Recognition/proposal.md

-### Scraping Information from Illicit Advertisements using Deep Learning
+### Scraping Information from Illicit Chemical Advertisements using Deep Learning

 #### Question/need:
 * What is the framing question of your analysis, or the purpose of the model/system you plan to build?
 Who benefits from exploring this question or building this model/system?